rlaker/rlaker.github.io/_projects/msci.md

     actions:
     - label: "Report"
       url: "/files/Ronan_Laker_Msci_Report.pdf"
-excerpt: "Project aimed to predict the solar wind conditions that would be experienced by Parker Solar Probe on its first encounter with the Sun"
+excerpt: "Predicted the solar wind conditions experienced by Parker Solar Probe on its first encounter with the Sun"
 ---